IBM/universal-connectors/docs/readme.md

   - When connected with this plug-in, queries for non-existent tables are not logged to GDM_CONSTRUCT.

 * MongoDB plug-ins do not send the client source program to Guardium.
+* It is recommended not to configure more than 10 universal connectors on a single Guardium collector.

 </details>